-Can you engage in the present moment and let go of your other concerns while not engaged in a) an activity that demands all your attention (e.g. rock climbing or creative writing), or b) under the influence of any drugs, or c) taking a sick day?
+Can you engage in the present moment and let go of your other concerns while not engaged in a) an activity that demands all your attention, or b) under the influence of any drugs, or c) taking a sick day?
 Reading this might be a start, but hardly enough to free yourself from the pull of alternative options for your attention.

-As part of my research on lived experiences of ‘health,’ I’ve been considering the concept of ‘mindfulness’, and how people fill their time otherwise.
-Most people I know (beyond my research) turn to alcohol or pills to shift them into a slower, more present-centered gear.
+As part of my research on lived experiences of well-being during treatment for schizophrenia, I’ve been considering the concept of ‘mindfulness’, and how people fill their time otherwise.
+Most people I know (in and beyond my research) turn to alcohol or pills to shift them into a slower, more present-centred gear.
 Some meditate.
 Most of us try to catch a break from the general attitude to modern living, which – in between being sedated, high, sick, or meditating – seems to be increasingly hasty.
 There’s always more to do, attention spans are dwindling, as are capacities to enjoy the present moment.

 Whether it’s skimming through a social media feed, planning the weekend or the next social occasion in lieu of enjoying your present company, or just never really being satiated by any kind of consumable, it can be difficult to not look for something or someone else to occupy ourselves with.
 Why?